Sacred Union

-This political movement may have been an attempt to create solidarity during a time when the largely pacifist SFIO threatened a general strike, while many French Catholics were slighted by anti-Catholic policies, such as the separation of church and state.
+This political movement may have been an attempt to create solidarity during a time when the largely pacifist SFIO threatened a general strike, while many French Catholics were slighted by anticlerical policies, such as the separation of church and state.
 Elements of nationalism, that the Germans attacked rather than the French, anti-German propaganda, and a desire to regain the former French territory of Alsace–Lorraine may have provided further impetus for the movement.

 Equivalent terms

 Similar movements existed in other countries, such as the Burgfriedenspolitik in Germany or the União Sagrada in Portugal.